tari-project/rfcs/src/RFC-0312_DANHighLevelSpecification.md

 * The quarantine period lapses, at which point the emergency key holder(s) have full administrative power over the contract.
 This means that they have to issue a new constitution to assign a new VNC, peg-out and shut down the contract, or whatever.

+  **OPEN QUESTION**:  Do we want to allow an additional fall back of everyone spend after years in `abandoned` state?

 ## Contract dissolution
 [dissolution]: #contract-dissolution "Contract dissolution"